zipvilization/Zipvilization/status/index.md

 An architecture can be defined.

-A TGE can be ready.
+A TGE can be technically ready.

 Other things cannot honestly be reduced to percentages.